Main content start

 Manuela Travaglianti

-With over a decade of academic and industry experience, Manuela’s work is at the intersection of conflict and tech.
-Prior to Stanford, she spent almost five years at Meta as senior/staff researcher in integrity.
-There, she focused on people and societies in places at risk of conflict and human rights violations, and developed strategies to detect and mitigate harm and to respond to crises in a scalable way.
-Before her time in the industry, she was a lecturer in Peace and Conflict Studies at UC Berkeley and consulted on electoral violence prevention for the United States Institute of Peace.
-Manuela holds a PhD in Politics from NYU and bachelor’s and master’s degrees from the University of Catania, Italy.
-She was a graduate fellow at the Stanford Center for International Conflict and Negotiation and a visiting scholar at the Center for African Studies at UC Berkeley.
+With two decades of experience in academia and industry, Manuela’s work sits at the intersection of conflict, ethics, and technology.
+Before joining Stanford, she spent more than four years at Meta as a senior/staff researcher in integrity.
+During that time, she researched strategies to detect and mitigate online harm in vulnerable contexts at high risk of violence and human rights violations, and developed scalable approaches to respond to crises.
+Earlier in her career, she was a lecturer in Peace and Conflict Studies at UC Berkeley, and consulted with the United States Institute of Peace on electoral violence prevention.
+Manuela holds a PhD in Politics from New York University, as well as Bachelor’s and Master’s degrees from the University of Catania, Italy.
+She was also a Graduate Fellow at the Stanford Center for International Conflict and Negotiation and a Visiting Scholar at the Center for African Studies at UC Berkeley.

 Contact